More detailed information about borrower services is provided in the library’s circulation policies.

 All branches of the Bucks County Free Library are equipped with black and white and color copier/printers.
 Black and white printouts are 20 cents and color printouts are $1.
 The majority of system member libraries have black and white copiers and printers.

 All branches of the Bucks County Free Library are equipped with free self-serve scanners for converting and saving documents and images into digital formats.
 Options for image resolution are standard quality, or 200 DPI, high quality, or 300 DPI, and photo quality, or 600 DPI.
 Scanned items can be saved as PDF, searchable PDF, MS Word, TIFF or JPEG files.
 Documents can be sent by e-mail with a maximum 5 MB file size and no limit for sending to USB or printer.
+Documents can also be faxed at a cost of $0.25 a page.

 Several types of digitization equipment are available for free self-service use at the Doylestown library.
 Regular printing fees apply to printouts resulting from any applicable equipment use.